The Ultimate Guide to Edible Wild and Garden Flowers UK

 Tulip Petals: Flavour varies from tulip to tulip, but generally the petals taste like sweet lettuce, fresh baby peas, or a cucumber-like texture and flavour.
 NOTE: Some people have had strong allergic reactions to them.
 If touching them causes a rash, numbness etc. Don't eat them!
 Don't eat the bulbs ever.

-Wild Garlic: Delicious white flowers the same as all Alliums.
+Wild Garlic: Delicious white very edible wild flowers the same as all Alliums.
 Brilliant spring time garnish to salads.
+A wild foodie favourite.
+Find out more about identifying Wild Garlic.

 Violas: Lovely yellow, white and purple blooms have a mild wintergreen flavour and can be used in salads, to decorate cakes, or served with soft cheese.
 They are also a great addition to drinks, soups, desserts or salads.